-A UP is a single right that covers all participating Member States, and for which only a single annual renewal fee will be payable.
+A UP is a single right that covers all participating Member States, and for which only a single annual renewal fee is payable.

-In addition, a single court decision, e.g. on infringement and/or validity, will apply across all participating Member States rather than just in one country.
+In addition, a single court decision, e.g. on infringement and/or validity, applies across all participating Member States rather than just in one country.

-Patentees will therefore be able to bring a single infringement action for pan-European infringements, while third parties will be able to seek centralised revocation of the Unitary Patent.
+Patentees are therefore be able to bring a single infringement action for pan-European infringements, while third parties are able to seek centralised revocation of the Unitary Patent.

 Unitary Patents are also subject to revocation via the EPO opposition procedure.

 DOES THE UNITARY PATENT REPLACE THE EXISTING SYSTEM?